hdShang/arxiv-daily/docs/cs-LG/2025-09-30/papers/250926628v1-attention-as-a-compass-efficient-exploration-for-process-supervised-.md

 ---
 layout: default
-title: Attention as a Compass: Efficient Exploration for Process-Supervised RL in Reasoning Models
+title: "Attention as a Compass: Efficient Exploration for Process-Supervised RL in Reasoning Models"
 ---

 # Attention as a Compass: Efficient Exploration for Process-Supervised RL in Reasoning Models